rapmd73/JackrabbitRelay/README.md

 ## Notes

+**Special Thanks to the following people for providing me with a test account.

+    1. Me4tGrinf3r | Jonas
+    2. MisterCrease

+Having the test accounts really help in tracking issues and solving problems.
+If you would like to donate a test account, please DM me of Discord.

 **IMPORTANT** READ BEFORE UPDATING. **NOT FULLY TESTED YET**

-A special thank you to **Me4tGrinf3r | Jonas** for providing me with a small test account where I can analyze perpetual markets.
-It has be invaluable in finding and fixing issues.

 This is a major update with many core changes.